bytecodealliance/wasmtime/cranelift/docs/langref.rst

     signed two's complement integer.
 Instruction encodings may limit the valid range.

+    In the textual format, :type:`imm64` immediates appear as decimal or hexadecimal literals using the same syntax as C.

 .. type:: ieee32

     A 32-bit immediate floating point number in the IEEE 754-2008 binary32